 The findings of this research have several implications for maritime education and the industry at large.
-Firstly, they underscore the importance of aligning educational content with international standards to ensure the relevance. consistency, and recognition global qualifications (Christodoulou-Varotsi & Pentsov, Trenkner, By adhering 2008; 2009). internationally recognized frameworks such as the STCW Convention, educational institutions can better prepare students for successful careers in the maritime industry and facilitate seamless mobility across national borders.
+Firstly, they underscore the importance of aligning educational content with international standards to ensure the relevance, consistency, and global recognition of qualifications (Christodoulou-Varotsi & Pentsov, 2008; Trenkner, 2009).
+By adhering to internationally recognized frameworks such as the STCW Convention, educational institutions can better prepare students for successful careers in the maritime industry and facilitate seamless mobility across national borders.
 Secondly, the findings highlight the need for continuous professional development and lifelong learning among maritime professionals to keep pace with technological advancements, regulatory changes, and emerging trends in the industry.
 Educational institutions play a critical role in providing access to professional development opportunities, industry internships, and certification support to equip junior cadets with the requisite knowledge, skills, and competencies needed to thrive in a dynamic and competitive maritime landscape.
-Furthermore, the findings underscore the importance of fostering a culture of professionalism, safety consciousness, environmental stewardship within the maritime industry.
-By instilling these values early on in their educational journey, junior cadets can contribute to a culture of excellence, integrity, and accountability in their future roles as seafaring professionals, thereby enhancing safety, efficiency, sustainability within the maritime domain (Dyagileva et al., 2020).
+Furthermore, the findings underscore the importance of fostering a culture of professionalism, safety consciousness, and environmental stewardship within the maritime industry.
+By instilling these values early on in their educational journey, junior cadets can contribute to a culture of excellence, integrity, and accountability in their future roles as seafaring professionals, enhancing safety, efficiency, sustainability within the maritime domain (Dyagileva et al., 2020).